 Suppose you became a doctor because of the great medical care that saved your life as a child and because you desire the same prestige those doctors had.
 But deep down, you want to save others, to give back the life you received.

 When you live with purpose, you create meaning not only for yourself but for everyone.
 And everyone benefits.

 So take stock of the progress you’ve made, no matter how small.
 Your dreams might take more time than expected or be more difficult than you imagined, but true paths are never straight or clean.

-2. Frustration Is Okay!
+2. Frustration is OK!